Published by Jeremy. Last Updated on December 12, 2023.

 The portions and pricing of the tacos themselves were about what you'd expect; however, the flavor was sadly lacking in both our carnitas and vegetarian options.
 Part of this could have been remedied by simply adding more of everything, but we have to be honest in saying that the flavors simply weren't there.

-Doce Taqueria is located at 1220 E Carson Street in South Side.
+Doce Taqueria is located at 1302 E Carson Street in South Side and 4826 McKnight Road in the North Hills.

 The layout of El Burro's North Side location is very similar to Doce Taqueria.
 It is small and prepares a moderately Americanized taco in short order style.